 - Deer, hippos, bear, leopards, peacocks, and vultures (I ran through a small zoo regularly in Thailand that was connected to the park!)

 3. I saw 38 guys in dresses running through downtown Honolulu once… It was a run sponsored by the Honolulu Hash House Harriers Hawaii (H5).
-I can’t remember if I had one on, but if I did it was something dashing, sophisticated, yet slutty and with a drastically plunging neckline!
+I can’t remember if I had one on too, but if I did it was something dashing and sophisticated, yet slutty and with a drastically plunging neckline!

 4. Speaking of the Hash House Harriers, once on a run at the top of Tantalus mountain on Oahu I was off the trail and on what I figured to be the correct trail… I was running down a small stream full of rocks… turns out I didn’t have much time to catch myself before flying (literally) over a 1,700 feet cliff off the edge of the mountain!
 Talk about a RUSH!

 5. I know I’m in the top 1% of the general population by running 3-5 times every week.
 I like doing as many things as possible to be a 1 percenter!

 6. I’m 48 and I can still run.
 When I was 20, I thought 40 would bring death, or at least no more exercise.
 I didn’t know anyone that was running at 40 yrs. old.
 I run because I can still do it – and it makes me think that “The Body” hasn’t changed much.
 I feel like I’m in my teens when I run, especially during one of those “flow runs” where it’s effortless and fast.